American-Magnetics-Inc/multi-axis-operation/README.md

 ## How do I compile the source? ##

+Please note that this is not *required* since binary distributions are provided above.
+However, if you wish to produce your own binaries and/or edit the code for custom needs, the following are some suggestions:

 * __Summary of set up__
 	* Clone or download the source code repository to your local drive.